livechat/chat-window-android/README.md

 ## Logger

-Configure the logging level to help with debugging and troubleshooting.
+You can configure the logging level to help with debugging and troubleshooting.
 Set the desired level before initializing LiveChat:

 ```kotlin
 Logger.setLogLevel(Logger.LogLevel.VERBOSE);